-During 2002, we recognized a loss of \$51.3 million from our Processing segment's commodity hedging activities that was recorded as an increase in our operating costs and expenses which reduced segment gross operating margin.
+During 2002, we recognized a loss of \$51.3 million from our NGL Pipelines & Services segment's commodity hedging activities that was recorded as an increase in our operating costs and expenses which reduced segment gross operating margin.
 During 2001, we posted income of \$101.3 million from this segment's commodity hedging activities, which served to reduce operating costs and expenses and increase segment gross operating margin.
-See Note 18 for additional information regarding our use of financial instruments.